Review Sumerian Alkaid 10 inch telescope

 When changing even heavier eyepieces, this might cause the Sumerian Alkaid to move upward so that the object disappears from view and will need to be located once more.
 From 45 degrees and above this does not happen because the wire is less tense.
 But when observing near the horizon this might prove a disadvantage.
 See below how it looks in practice.
 The lower one decides to observe, the tighter the elastic wire will be.

 Moving on to the upper assembly.
 Here the focuser, RDF, secondary mirror and light shield are installed.
 The focuser is a Moon Lite CR2 and is a dual speed (1/10); very high quality and a pleasure to work with.
 It runs as soft as butter and is easy to adjust.
 This one does not need to be assembled and disassembled every time, because it’s fixed to the construction.
 The same goes for the RDF.
-However simple (and made of plastic), it just does what it should do: put a dot in the sky in the area where you want to observe, that’s all you need.
+However simple (and made of plastic), it just does what it should do: put a dot in the sky in the area where you want to observe and that’s really all you need.

 It’s easy to adjust and occasionally you’ll need to do so because it’s fixed to just a very small area (thin ring) and thus not rock solid.
 I do have to get used to the lack of a finder scope (right angled, upright image).
 Star hopping is a bit less straightforward without it, but you’ll just have to get used to that.